whitneyburton/portfolios/students/1711-front/michael-gatewood/20180301-michael-gatewood-m2.md

 _What did you enjoy about GameTime?
 What was challenging?
 What skills did you learn that serve your Areas of Emphasis (from above)?
 How does it serve your overall goals at Turing and beyond?_

+GameTime was a project where we were required to develop a game using Canvas, JavaScript, and es6 classes.
 Working with canvas was my favorite part of Game Time.
-I enjoyed the process of putting together canvas objects on the screen...one dot at a time...then refactoring the construction of those objects with loops.
+I enjoyed the process of putting together canvas objects on the screen...one dot at a time...then later developing algorithms to develop more complex pieces.
 Animating the screen was a lot of fun as well.
 I had to make a lot of compromises in my pairing and my patience was tested repeatedly (not because of my partner, but because of my preferred work style).
-I came out of this pairing a better partner than I was going in.
+I came out of this pairing a better partner than I was going in and we were both very happy with the end product.

 ### Weathrly
 * **Partner:** _Partner's Name_